TheHunter00/Network-/subntMask-CIDR.md

-C

-##  IP Addressing: Subnet Masks and CIDR
+## IP Addressing: Subnet Masks, CIDR, and Default Gateway

 ### **What is a Subnet Mask?**